The History of the Department of Mental Health

 In Massachusetts, responsibility for providing public mental health services falls under the umbrella of the Executive Office of Health and Human Services (EOHHS).
 DMH is one of 14 EOHHS agencies.
 Others include the Department of Public Health, Department of Developmental Services, Department of Children and Families, Department of Youth Services (juvenile justice), Massachusetts Rehabilitation Commission (vocational services), and MassHealth (Medicaid).

-DMH is organized into three geographic Areas, each of which is managed by an Area Director.
+DMH is organized into five geographic areas, each of which is managed by an Area Director.
 Each Area is divided into local Service Sites.
 Each Site provides case management and oversees an integrated system of state and provider-operated adult and child/adolescent mental health services.
 Citizen advisory boards at every level of the organization participate in agency planning and oversight.
 DMH allocates funds from its state appropriation and federal block grant to the Areas for both state-operated and contracted services.
 This includes two state hospitals, five community mental health centers, adult inpatient units at two public health hospitals, contracted adult, adolescent and latency age inpatient units and latency and adolescent intensive residential treatment programs, and community-based services.

 The DMH Central Office , located in Boston, has three divisions in addition to the Commissioner's office - Mental Health Services; Clinical and Professional Services; Legal; and Management and Budget.
 It coordinates planning, sets and monitors attainment of broad policy and standards, and performs certain generally applicable fiscal, personnel and legal functions.